 It was one of those games so good neither starting pitcher deserved to lose, and neither Felix Hernandez nor Josh Tomlin did.

-After grinding through 126 pitches, leaving the bases loaded in the eighth inning, striking out 12 and handing a one-run lead over to the Seattle bullpen, Hernandez got a no-decision Thursday night.
+After grinding through 126 pitches, leaving the bases loaded in the eighth inning, striking out 12 and handing a 1-0 lead over to the Seattle bullpen, Hernandez got a no-decision Thursday.

-Closer Brandon League couldn’t hold the lead, gave up two walks, two hits and a pair of runs as the Cleveland Indians rallied in the ninth inning for a 2-1 victory.
+Closer Brandon League couldn’t hold the lead, gave up two walks, two hits and a pair of runs as the Cleveland Indians rallied in the ninth inning for the runs that gave them a 2-1 victory.

 “Felix was incredible tonight, just pitched a tremendous game and in the eighth inning really stepped up,” manager Eric Wedge said.

-“We saw his emotions and you saw what was inside of him.
+“We saw his emotions out, and you saw what was inside of him.
 He’s a special pitcher.”

-For Hernandez, it might have been the best game he can pitch without pinpoint control, but neither his offense nor his closer gave him the support needed to win.
+For Hernandez, it may have been the best game he can pitch without pinpoint control, but neither his offense nor his closer gave him the support needed to win.